Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- expression (vector*ConditionClass*) - the list of locations of values and literals.
+- expression (ConditionClass vector) - the list of locations of values and literals.
 Each value has one of these sources: “context”, “camera”, “layer”, “object”, “variable”, “literal”, “on_boot”, “second_passed”, “key_pressed”, “key_pressing”, “key_released”, “any_key_pressed”, “any_key_pressing”, “any_key_released”, “mouse_moved”, “mouse_pressed”, “mouse_pressing”, “mouse_released”, “window_w”, “window_h”.
 If you choose “literal”, you can provide literals from these types: bool, int, double, string.
-- [optional] newContextID (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

-## *literal* *literals* [newContextID]
+## bool / int / double / string

+**Syntax**

+*literal_type* *literals* [output]

 **Description**